8 Red Flags You Hired the Wrong Dev Shop

 Ask: “If your lead developer quit tomorrow, what happens?”

-If the answer involves panic, you have a bus factor (industry term for “what happens if someone gets hit by a bus”) of one.
-One person holds the passwords, understands the architecture, knows why that weird workaround exists.
-Everyone else is guessing.
+If the answer involves panic, you have a bus factor of one.
+(Industry term for “what happens if someone gets hit by a bus.”)
+One person holds the passwords, understands the architecture, and knows why that weird workaround exists - everyone else guesses.

 Good teams practice structured onboarding and pair programming so knowledge spreads across at least two or three people.
-Decisions get documented.
-Code gets reviewed by someone who didn’t write it .
-If one person leaves, the project slows down.
-It doesn’t stop.
+Their developers document decisions where you can find them, and someone who didn’t write the code reviews every change .
+If one person leaves, the project slows down but it doesn’t stop.

 A founder on Indie Hackers shared: “My agency’s senior dev left.
 The other two couldn’t explain half the codebase.
 I was paying three people’s salaries for one person’s output.”
-That’s the cost of a single point of failure.
+That’s the cost of concentrating all knowledge in a single head.

-Good teams track hours per task and share them weekly.
-You know exactly where money goes.
-You see overages coming before they arrive.
-Deloitte’s 2024 Global Outsourcing Survey found that 70% of executives had pulled outsourced work back in-house — budget unpredictability was a top driver.
+Good teams track hours per task and share them weekly so you know exactly where money goes, and you see overages coming before they arrive.
+Deloitte’s 2024 Global Outsourcing Survey found that 70% of executives had pulled outsourced work back in-house - budget unpredictability was a top driver.

 If three or more of these sound familiar, we do a free 45-minute code audit.
 One senior developer looks at your codebase and writes a one-page assessment: test coverage, security risks, architecture quality.
-No contract.
-No follow-up calls unless you ask.
+No contract, and no follow-up calls unless you ask.
 Get an honest audit .

 Not every agency is bad.
 The good ones give you repo access from day one and show working software every week or two.
-They write tests before code as a default, and they document decisions where you can find them.
+Their developers write tests before code as a default, and they document decisions where you can find them.

-A written update arrives every Friday — what shipped, what’s blocked, what’s next.
-Estimates include a range and a risk list: “8-12 weeks, with these three things that could push it to 14.”
-At least two people understand every part of the system.
-Invoices match expectations because they told you what they’d cost before they cost it.
+A written update arrives every Friday covering what shipped, what’s blocked, and what’s next.
+Their estimates include a range with a risk list: “8-12 weeks, with these three things that could push it to 14.”
+At least two people understand every part of the system, and invoices match expectations because the team told you what they’d cost before they cost it.

 The Scorecard #